Ortega and Murillo: Nicaragua's power couple

 In 2014, his party in congress engineered a constitutional amendment scrapping presidential term limits, opening the way for him to remain president for life.

-Ortega's shrewd politics, combined with his skill at ruthlessly cornering opponents, have allowed him to retain control of the FSLN, which he joined in 1963.
+Ortega's shrewd politics, combined with his skill for ruthlessly cornering opponents, have allowed him to retain control of the FSLN, which he joined in 1963.

 Born in the mining village of La Libertad, Ortega ditched his law studies to join the guerrillas.